FredXu/resume/README.md

 # Work History

-## Manager, Software Engineering | BLACKBOARD (Apr 2017 ~ Present)
+## Manager, Software Engineering & Scrum Master | BLACKBOARD (Apr 2017 ~ Present)

 - Own and drive the development process, both front and back end, to deliver against the product road map
 - Manage teams of developers designing and implementing new functionality, as well as improving existing products
-- Participate in strategic planning and management for resources, environments and releases
-- Own scheduling and on-time delivery of features throughout the software development life cycle
+- Manage the highest-performance scrum team of SHA
 - Work across design, devOps, and development teams to deliver highly scalable and reliable software deployment and management services
 - Recruit top talent and passionate about growing them